dashpay/docs/docs/user/network/dashmate/index.rst

 Masternode setup
 ================

-You can setup both regular masternodes and Evolution masternodes (EvoNodes) using dashmate.
-There are few minor extra steps for EvoNodes, but the process is largely identical for both masternode types.
+You can setup both regular masternodes and Evolution masternodes (evonodes) using dashmate.
+There are few minor extra steps for evonodes, but the process is largely identical for both masternode types.

 To begin masternode setup, run ``dashmate setup`` to start the interactive wizard::